Image Super-resolution Via Latent Diffusion: A Sampling-space Mixture Of Experts And Frequency-augmented Decoder Approach: Methodology

 \textbf{Sampling MoE.} The quality of the image can be significantly improved by utilizing a time-mixture-of-experts (time-MoE) method, a concept derived from earlier studies \citep{Xue2023RAPHAELTG, Feng2022ERNIEViLG2I, Balaji2022eDiffITD}.
 Similarly, diffusion-based SR is also a diffusion process that progressively introduces Gaussian noise to an image over a sequence of timesteps, $t = 1, . . . , T$.
 The image generator is trained to reverse this process given an upsampled low-resolution image as the condition, denoising the images from $t = T$ to $t = 1$.
 Each timestep is designed to denoise a noisy image, gradually converting it into a clear high-resolution image.
 It is important to note that the complexity of these denoising steps fluctuates based on the level of noise present in the image.
 For instance, when $t = T$, the input image $\boldsymbol{x}_t$ for the denoising network is heavily noisy.
 However, when $t = 1$, the image $\boldsymbol{x}_t$ is much closer to the original, aka less noisy image.
 So we divide all timesteps uniformly into $N$ stages consisting of consecutive timesteps and assign single Sampling Expert to one stage.
 Since only a single expert network is activated at each step, the scale and capacity of our model can expand with computational overhead remaining the same during inference, regardless of an increase in the number of experts.
 We use $N = 4$ to assure that all experts can be loaded on a GPU when inference.

-\textbf{Space MoE.} We create MoE layers with $N$ spatial experts (i.e., $N$ FFNs) $\{E_1, E_{2},...E_{N} \}$ after existing multi-head attention to scale the denoising UNet.
-For a batch of input tokens $(B, L, d)$, where $L=hw$, $B$ denotes the batch size and $h$, $w$, $d$ denote the height, width and channel number of a feature map respectively.
+\textbf{Space MoE.} Using FFN MoE for better performance is widely acknowledged in large language models \citep{lepikhin2020gshard, fedus2022switch, roller2021hash, zuo2021taming} and image classification\citep{riquelme2021scaling, huang2023experts}.
+Specifically, EWA\citep{huang2023experts} designs MoE in a stuctural re-parameterization way to enhance 2D Classification and 3D Vision, validating its effectiveness in discriminative models.
+Similarly, we create MoE layers with $N$ spatial experts (i.e., $N$ FFNs) $\{E_1, E_{2},...E_{N} \}$ after existing multi-head attention to scale the denoising UNet in diffusion-based SR. For a batch of input tokens $(B, L, d)$, where $L=hw$, $B$ denotes the batch size and $h$, $w$, $d$ denote the height, width and channel number of a feature map respectively.
 Assuming $L$ is divisible by $N$, we randomly split the tokens into $N$ groups and then processed with experts:

 Given the weights if $N$ experts $\{W_1, W_2,...,W_N \}$, weight sharing is performed among all experts during training:

 where $\overline{W_i}$ denotes the updated weight of the $i$-th expert.
 Conceptually, we update the weight of each expert by averaging the weights of the other experts.
 The momentum coefficient $\gamma \in [0,1)$ regulates the degree of information exchange among the experts.
 The momentum update, as shown in Eq. \ref{eq:ewa}, ensures a smoother evolution of each expert.
 Each expert carries a substantial dropout (i.e., $\frac{N-1}{N}$) and they collectively evolve through momentum updates.
 A relatively large momentum (e.g., $\gamma = 0.999$) works better than a smaller value (e.g., $\gamma = 0.9$), suggesting that smaller $\gamma$ could probably lead to weight collapse (identical weights across all experts).